-Like the APD, thousands of police departments around the nation are beginning to implement the use of portable cameras worn on officers’ lapels, helmets or sunglasses, which record their interactions with citizens even when outside of the view of their mounted dashboard cameras, which have been in use for decades on patrol cars.
+Like the APD, thousands of police departments around the nation are beginning to implement the use of portable cameras worn on officers’ lapels, helmets or sunglasses, which record their interactions with citizens even when outside of the view of their mounted dashboard cameras.
 Nearly one in every six police departments are actively patrolling with body-worn cameras, according to one expert on the matter.

 These body-worn cameras are already being hailed as a success in terms of police accountability, with the force in Rialto, California, serving as the poster-child for the cameras.
 Rialto was one of the first cities to implement the use of the cameras in February 2012, but more importantly, one of the first places where the cameras’ impacts were studied.

 A yearlong University of Cambridge study found that the number of complaints against officers fell by 88 percent in the months after body-worn cameras were implemented, and that use of force dropped 60 percent.

 Police officers around the nation have had mixed reactions to the cameras’ growing use, which is expected to become the standard as thousands of departments have adopted their use in the last five years.
 According to The New York Times, the New York City Patrolmen’s Benevolent Association called the technology “an encumbrance,” and many officers have raised privacy concerns.